- About the Nutrition Accountability Framework

 - The form will remain open for stakeholders to make nutrition commitments at any point, but it will not be linked to the Nutrition Year of Action or the Tokyo N4G Summit.

 - The form should be completed in English.
 If that is not possible, please contact us.
-Over time, we will aim to support the registration of commitments in multiple languages.

 - Compulsory fields are indicated with an asterisk (*).